-- 1. Targeting Four Angiogenic Growth Factors: An intravitreal dose of 4D-150 should result in more complete and sustained antiangiogenic effects through inhibition of four different angiogenic growth factors compared to up to three for approved and development-stage products. - 2.
-One-time therapy: Unlike intravitreal protein therapeutics that require repeat dosing every few weeks for a patient's lifetime, 4D-150 is designed as a one-time treatment. - Novel vector evolved in primates for efficient intravitreal delivery in humans: Unlike conventional AAV vectors such as AAV2 or the mouse-evolved AAV vector 7m8, R100 was specifically selected in primates from our collection of approximately one billion synthetic capsid sequences for use in humans. - 4.
-Low inflammation profile design: Following intravitreal injection, R100 has shown a low inflammation profile and no significant adverse findings in three GLP toxicology studies, involving 91 NHP eyes, with two different 4DMT products utilizing the R100 vector (4D-110 and 4D-125).
-In addition, the R100 vector-based product candidate 4D-125 was administered to patients at doses up to 1E12 vg/eye without dose-limiting toxicities observed to date.
-Initial clinical data in Cohort 1 of the Phase 1/2 PRISM study for 4D-150 also showed no dose-limiting toxicities and no significant inflammation. - 5.
+Targeting Four Angiogenic Growth Factors: An intravitreal dose of 4D-150 should result in more complete and sustained antiangiogenic effects through inhibition of four different angiogenic growth factors compared to up to three for approved and development-stage products.

+- 2. One-time therapy: Unlike intravitreal protein therapeutics that require repeat dosing every few weeks for a patient's lifetime, 4D-150 is designed as a one-time treatment. - 3.
+Novel vector evolved in primates for efficient intravitreal delivery in humans: Unlike conventional AAV vectors such as AAV2 or the mouse-evolved AAV vector 7m8, R100 was specifically selected in primates from our collection of approximately one billion synthetic capsid sequences for use in humans. - 4.
+Low inflammation profile design: Following intravitreal injection, 4D-150 has shown no clinically significant inflammation in 110 human eyes injected (dose range 6E9 to 3E10 vg/eye).
+In addition, the R100 vector-based product candidate 4D-125 was administered to patients at doses up to 1E12 vg/eye without dose-limiting toxicities observed to date. - 5.
 Commercial opportunity: Intravitreal injections are widely performed by ophthalmologists and used to treat a number of ophthalmological indications.
 As a result, we believe 4D-150 has the potential for rapid market uptake, if approved.
-Additionally, the low inflammation profile we have observed in our R100-based GLP toxicology studies and our interim initial clinical data with 4D-150, if confirmed over time in the clinic with 4D-150, may promote broad product adoption, if approved.
+Additionally, the low inflammation profile we have observed in our interim initial clinical data with 4D-150, if confirmed over time in the clinic, may promote broad product adoption, if approved.